 Editor’s note: With the PGA Tour’s Charles Schwab Challenge last June, Texas’ Colonial Country Club and those who maintain it found themselves at the forefront of a trial run of the return of pro golf.
 Read all about it in Pro golf and greenkeeping in the time of coronavirus.

 Not much time has passed since each course at Champions GC was renovated.
 Most recently, and most urgently, was the renovation of the bunkers on Jackrabbit.
-That work concluded in early September to be ready for the championship.
+That work concluded in early September to be ready for the U.S. Women’s Open.
 Two years ago, bunker renovation was part of a project at Cypress Creek, where greens were also rebuilt to USGA specs.
 On both courses, greens are TifEagle, and fairways are 419 bermudagrass.
 On Cypress, Latitude 36 has been installed around surrounds and bunker faces.

-Shannon Rouillard, the USGA’s senior director of championships for the U.S. Women’s Open, champions what Ortmeier and his staff have accomplished, especially given the small window the crew had to tackle the bunker project on Jackrabbit.
+Shannon Rouillard, the USGA’s senior director of championships for the U.S. Women’s Open, champions what Ortmeier and his staff have accomplished, especially given the small window of time the crew had to tackle the bunker project on Jackrabbit.
 “Chris has been a fantastic partner in all of this.
 He’s a professional.
 He knows his courses very well.
 When I got back there for a site visit in October, you would be hard-pressed to tell they were done just a month or two ago,” Rouillard says.

 Champions Golf Club’s return to prominence